seinecle/mk99/src/main/asciidoc/subdir/value-creation-with-data_temp_pdf.md

 Discover my other courses in data / tech for business: https://www.clementlevallois.net

-Or get in touch via Twitter: https://www.twitter.com/seinecle[@seinecle] references for this lesson, and other lessons, https://seinecle.github.io/mk99/[here].
+Or get in touch via Twitter: https://www.twitter.com/seinecle[@seinecle] s for this lesson, and other lessons, https://seinecle.github.io/mk99/[here].

 image:round_portrait_mini_150.png[align="center", role="right"]
 This course is made by Clement Levallois.